Tai Tau Chau (Southern District): Geography

 On the sides of Tai Tau Chau and Shek O Headland were Island Bay and Shek O Wan (Rocky Bay) respectively.
-On the south of Tai Tau Chau, is another island Ng Fan Chau.
-Shek O Headland and Tai Tau Chau are evidently as one rock formation, but was separated due to erosion, forming the tombolo between the headland and the island.
+On the south of Tai Tau Chau is another island named Ng Fan Chau.
+Shek O Headland and Tai Tau Chau are evident as one rock formation, but were separated due to erosion, forming a tombolo between the headland and the island.

 History

 The waters surrounding Tai Tau Chau and Shek O is a black spot for human smuggling and trafficking.
-On 11 October 1979, a boat from Meilong, Haifeng County (海丰县梅陇镇), Guangdong Province, had sank near the island.
-It was reported that, as of 15 October 1979, 16 illegal immigrants from that boat were missing, which a few swam to Shek O Beach and trying to sneak to the city centre.
-And the rest of them were presume drown.
+On 11 October 1979, a boat from Meilong, Haifeng County (海丰县梅陇镇), Guangdong Province, had sunk near the island.
+It was reported that, as of 15 October 1979, 16 illegal immigrants from that boat were missing, of which a few swam to Shek O Beach and tried to sneak to the city centre, and the rest of them were presume drown.
 Police also caught and rescued an additional 22 illegal immigrants, plus 9 corpses were discovered.
 On 14 October 1979, another boat was discovered near the island, but the illegal immigrants escaped before the arrival of the police.
-At that time Hong Kong had a policy that once the illegal immigrants had reached the city centre without being caught, they can apply for Hong Kong identity cards.
+At that time Hong Kong had a policy that once the illegal immigrants had reached the city centre without being caught, they could apply for Hong Kong identity cards.
 The policy was terminated in 1980.

-In 1982, another 15 illegal immigrants arrived Tai Tau Chau by using a sampan.
+In 1982, another 15 illegal immigrants arrived at Tai Tau Chau by using a sampan.

 Facilities

 Tai Tau Chau has footpaths for hikers.
 It is part of Shek O Headland Picnic Area.
 Accidents were also reported.
 For example, a rock climber injured her legs when falling from the cliff of the island in 1977.
-In 1990, another rock climber was rescued by the firefighter.
+In 1990, another rock climber was rescued by a firefighter.

-The island was used to be connected to Shek O Headland by a footbridge, as well as a tombolo that would be covered by water during high tides.
-However, the bridge was destroyed by a typhoon in 2018 and being re-built as of 2019.
+The island used to be connected to Shek O Headland by a footbridge, as well as a tombolo that would be covered by water during high tides.
+The bridge was destroyed by a typhoon in 2018, but has been rebuilt since then.

 Along the bridge deck, a waste water pipe was installed to transport waste water from Shek O Preliminary Treatment Works to the island and then release to the Tathong Channel.
 The pipe was also destroyed in that typhoon and the waste water had polluted the beach nearby.